orangese/neural-networks/README.md

 ## Download instructions

-These are the download instructions for MacOS as of 2019.
-They assume that the user has downloaded Python.
+These are the download instructions for MacOS as of July 2019.
+They assume that the user has downloaded Python and that the user has administrative access on his/her computer.
 For Python installation, go to https://www.python.org/downloads/.

 ### Libraries